Tehlu/team-coordination/README.md

  Each participant would enter the name and available range of time.
  And then a chart would display showing the timeline of each willing participant.
  Intersecting dates would then be considered as potential meetup times.

+# Purpose
+  The purpose of this project is to showcase the skills learned at my course at jobreadyprogrammer.com This is a personal project derived from using Java and Spring Boot in my course.

 ## Tools
  I used *Spring Boot 2* for this project.
 The MVC model was used to render